smongu7/Amazon_Vine_Analysis/README.md

 ## Overview
 The purpose of this module and analysis was to introduce us to the concept of big data and practice working with it using pyspark.
 In order to do this, we learned how to:
 - define big data
-- describe some challenge of big data
+- describe some challenges of big data
 - define Hadoop
 - name main elements of Hadoop's ecosystem
 - explain how MapReduce processes data